Size1,978Km2

 The Kasenyi sector is located in the north eastern part of Queen Elizabeth National Park, and is largely made up of open savannah.
 The Kasenyi plains is a breeding area of the Uganda kobs, thus command a good number of lions and leopards, as well as vultures.

-The plains offer and ideal game drive experience because they are flat and and have more well prounounced and market tracks.
+The plains offer and ideal game drive experience because they are flat and and have more well pronounced and market tracks.
 Activities in the Kasenyi sector include game viewing in the Kasenyi plains lion tracking, which brings tourists up close with the cats; the activity is called Experiential and is done with a team of trackers.

 Kyambura Gorge